The Trap (1966 film)

-The Trap is a 1966 British-Canadian adventure western film directed by Sidney Hayers and starring Oliver Reed and Rita Tushingham.
+The Trap is a 1966 British-Canadian western adventure film directed by Sidney Hayers and starring Oliver Reed and Rita Tushingham.
 Shot in the wilderness of the Canadian province of British Columbia, the film is an unusual love story about a rough trapper and a mute orphan girl.

 Plot

 French-Canadian fur trapper Jean La Bête paddles his canoe through wild water towards the settlement to sell furs.

 At the settlement, a steamboat is landing and the Trader and his mute foster-child Eve arrive at the seaport to fetch mail and consumer goods.
 The trader explains to Eve that the ship brings "Jailbirds ... from the east" and that "their husbands-to-be had bailed them out and paid their fines and their passages with a guarantee of marriage".
 Later, the captain is auctioning a woman because her husband-to-be has died in the meantime.
 Jean La Bête decides to take his chance to buy her but makes his bid too late.

 Native Americans Yellow Dog and No Name have told the Trader that La Bête is dead.
 The Trader, heavily in debt, has spent money he owes La Bête so that when La Bête calls to collect his dues, the trader has to use his own savings.
 Next day, the trader's wife, to compensate for the loss of her savings, offers Eve for a thousand dollars to the simple-minded, rough-cut trapper.
 She explains that Eve's inability to speak is caused from the shock she suffered when she had to witness how her parents were murdered years before.

 La Bête agrees to buy Eve and takes her against her will into the wilderness of British Columbia.
 Eve rejects La Bête's advances.
 La Bête takes her hunting and acquaints her with the wilderness but here, as well, he fails to win her trust.
 Eve defends herself from his advances with a knife.

 One day, on checking his traps for caught animals, La Bête is threatened by a cougar.
 He shoots the cat but gets his foot into his own bear trap.
 Badly injured, he tries to drag himself back to his hut, hunted by wolves.
 Eve is waiting at the cabin and hears the howling of the wolves approaching the hut.
 She takes a gun and sets out in search for La Bête; together they get rid of the wolf pack.
 La Bête's lower left leg is broken, so he asks Eve to bring the medicine man from the next Indian village, a two days trip away.
 The winter has come, so Eve starts an arduous walk over snow-covered hilltops.
 She eventually reaches the village only to find it deserted.